menandmice/micetro_docs/guides/implementation/installation_azure.rst

   :width: 60%
   :align: center

-Input a username which will be used as the SQL server administrator account for the Azure SQL server which will be created.
+Enter a username that will be used as the SQL server administrator account for the Azure SQL server which will be created.

 * There are some reserved words which cannot be used for the account name: "admin", "administrator", "user" for example.

-Input a password which will be used as the password for the above mentioned SQL administrator account.
+Enter a password that will be used as the password for the above mentioned SQL administrator account.

 * Password must be at least 12 characters long and have 3 out of the following: one number, one lower case, one upper case, or one special character